abhip2565/MVT-Impute/README.md

 1. **Understanding Missing Data**: Gain insights into the types and impact of missing data in your datasets.

-2. **Interpolation Techniques**: Learn various interpolation methods, including linear, polynomial, and more, to fill in missing values effectively.
+2. **Interpolation Techniques**: Learn various interpolation methods.

-3. **Regression Models**: Explore regression models such as linear regression and predictive regression for future forecasting.
+3. **Regression Models**: Explore regression models such as linear regression and auto regression for future forecasting.

 4. **Practical Application**: Apply these techniques to real-world datasets, ensuring you're well-equipped for data analysis challenges.